thuanvu301103/CO3005_PPL_Assignment_BKOOL/README.md

 object-oriented language.
 Despite its simplicity, BKOOL includes most important features of an object-oriented language such as encapsulation, information hiding, class hierarchy, inheritance, and polymorphism.

-Please read file "BKOOL Specification.pdf" for mỏe information about how this prograaming language works
+Please read file "BKOOL Specification.pdf" for more information about how this prograaming language works